How Can Your Children Be Injured at Daycare?

 Millions of parents across the country rely on daycare centers to supervise their children while they are at work.
-Parents put an enormous amount of trust in daycare centers.
-After all, these businesses are tasked with taking care of their children for several hours per day.
-However, there are instances where daycare centers betray the trust of parents.
+Parents place enormous trust in daycare centers.
+After all, these businesses are tasked with caring for their children for several hours each day.
+However, there are instances in which daycare centers betray parents' trust.
 When licensed daycare centers are negligent, children can suffer catastrophic injuries or wrongful death.
 Common causes of tragedies at daycare centers may include:

-- Abusive or dangerous staff: Daycare staff members with a history of violence of sexual abuse can harm children.
-Children can be victimized when daycares fail to perform background checks on staff members.
+Abusive or dangerous staff: Daycare staff members with a history of violence or sexual abuse can harm children.
+Children can be victimized when daycares fail to conduct background checks on staff.

-- Poorly trained staff: Poorly trained daycare staff may be unable to respond to certain types of emergencies.
+Poorly trained staff: Daycare staff may be unable to respond to certain types of emergencies.
 For example, if a child drowned or stopped breathing for other reasons, staff would need to know CPR to save the child’s life.

-- Unsanitary conditions: Children can develop illnesses when daycares do not provide a sanitary environment.
-For example. daycares who do not regularly sanitize the premises can put children at risk of developing deadly bacterial and viral infections.
+Unsanitary conditions: Children can develop illnesses when daycares do not provide a sanitary environment.
+Daycares that do not regularly sanitize the premises can put children at risk of developing deadly bacterial and viral infections.
 Although this is a sensitive topic for some, daycares can also put others at risk by accepting children who have not received immunizations.

-- Defective equipment or toys: Each year, defective children’s products are recalled by the Consumer Product Safety Commission and manufacturers.
+Defective equipment or toys: Each year, defective children’s products are recalled by the Consumer Product Safety Commission and manufacturers.
 For example, some toys may present a choking or burn hazard to children.
 In other cases, defective cribs or furniture may cause fall injuries.
-These products can be responsible for accidents at daycares.
+These products can cause accidents at daycares.

 Can I File a Lawsuit for Daycare Injuries?